Case Interview Practice

 Industry-specific pitfalls

-• Don’t ignore the impact of online vs. brick-and-mortar sales.
+• Ignoring the impact of online competition.

 Metrics that matter

-Understanding these metrics will help you make informed recommendations.
+Understanding these metrics will help you make informed recommendations during your case analysis.

-• Sales growth rate
+• Sales growth rate.

-• Market share percentage
+• Market share percentage.

-• Customer acquisition cost
+• Customer acquisition cost.

-• Average transaction value
+• Average transaction value.

-• Customer retention rate
+• Customer retention rate.

-• Inventory turnover ratio
+• Inventory turnover ratio.

 Common mistakes